 Cities around the country are launching BRT systems to improve transit reliability, shorten travel times, reduce congestion, and support economic development.

-- BRT Only Lanes separates buses from cars, allowing for faster, more efficient transportation for everyone.
+- BRT Only Lanes separate buses from cars, allowing for faster, more efficient transportation for everyone.

 - Traffic Signal Priority systems hold green lights longer for approaching BRT vehicles.

 - High Capacity, Specialized Vehicles accommodate more riders than traditional buses and feature amenities such as onboard wireless internet and more comfortable seating than traditional buses.

 - State-of-the-Art Transit Stations provide more amenities for transit riders including covered seating, improved pedestrian crossings and cyclist access and real-time schedule information.